KryKomDev/NeoKolors/NeoKolors.Settings/README.md

 As you can see we created a group named passcode that contains two options, pin and password, that are then merged to the group context from where it is automatically merged to the node's context.

+> [!TIP]
+> When creating custom arguments or any other structure you can use the inner exceptions using the
+> [Exceptions](Exceptions.cs) class containing factory methods for those exceptions